ParabolInc/parabol/docs/codeReview.md

     - resolve if you followed the suggestion
     - reply if you didn't
 - If you need to clarify parts of the code, check if it can be done by adding comments or improve naming of variables/functions/classes
-- When you replied or resolved all comments, move the PR back to reviewer- or maintainer-review
+- When you replied or resolved all comments, move the PR back to review